OROHealth/gom-jabbar/caternet/CatWeb.md

 # Our Overlords Demands

-*Humanity has at last stopped believing of having any kind of control over Cats and we are now fully committed to do the bidding of our furry Overlords.
-The following correspondance has been sent to us by his Highness Miaou XII*
+*Humanity has, at last, stopped believing to have any kind of control over Cats and we are now fully committed to do the bidding of our furry Overlords. *
+*The following correspondance has been sent to us by his Highness **Miaou XII***